waikato-llm/llm-dataset-converter/plugins/to-csv-pretrain.md

   -c COL, --col_content COL
-                        The name of the column for the content when outputting a header row (default: None) -n, --no_header       For suppressing the header row (default: False)
+                        The name of the column for the content when outputting a header row (default: None) --col_id COL          The name of the column for the row IDs (uses 'id' from meta-data) (default: None)
+  -n, --no_header       For suppressing the header row (default: False)
 ```